Dorinel Munteanu: Dinamo București

-Munteanu's childhood favorite team Dinamo București bought him from Inter Sibiu in 1991.
-In his first season he managed to score 12 goals in the 33 league games coach Florin Halagian used him as the capital side won the national championship undefeated.
-In the same season he helped Dinamo eliminate with a 2–1 victory on aggregate Luis Figo's Sporting Lisbon in the first round of the UEFA Cup, their campaign ending in the following one as they lost to Genoa against which he scored once.
+Munteanu's childhood favorite team Dinamo București bought him and Gheorghe Mihali from Inter Sibiu in 1991.
+In Munteanu's first season, he managed to score 12 goals in the 33 league games coach Florin Halagian used him as the capital side won the national championship undefeated.
+In the same season, Munteanu helped Dinamo eliminate Luis Figo's Sporting Lisbon with a 2–1 aggregate victory in the first round of the UEFA Cup, with their campaign ending in the following round as they lost to Genoa against whom he scored once.

 In the next season, Munteanu netted a personal record of 15 league goals as The Red Dogs finished in second place.
-He also helped them get past Kuusysi Lahti in the first round of the 1992–93 Champions League, meeting Olympique Marseille in the second, where they drew 0–0 in the first leg but lost the subsequent game with 2–0, the French ultimately winning the competition.
+He also helped them get past Kuusysi Lahti in the first round of the 1992–93 Champions League.
+Dinamo faced Olympique Marseille in the second round, where they drew 0–0 in the first leg but lost the subsequent game with 2–0, the French ultimately winning the competition.

 Cercle Brugge

-In 1993, Munteanu along with teammates Tibor Selymes, Marius Cheregi and Ovidiu Hanganu transferred from Dinamo to Cercle Brugge, which paid 2.7 million deutschmarks for his transfer.
+In 1993, Munteanu along with teammates Tibor Selymes, Marius Cheregi and Ovidiu Hanganu transferred from Dinamo to Cercle Brugge, which paid 2.7 million deutschmarks for Munteanu's transfer.
 He made his Belgian First Division debut on 7 August under coach Georges Leekens in a 2–0 away loss to Gent.
 On 17 October, he netted his first goal in a 4–2 defeat in the Bruges derby against Club Brugge.
 At the end of his first season he was named the Belgian league Man of the Season.
 On 20 May 1995 he made his last appearance in the Belgian First Division in a 1–1 draw against Eendracht Aalst, totaling 65 matches and netting 12 goals in the competition.